-Windows Phone 8.1 notification center teased in leaked imagesAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8.1 notification center teased in leaked imagesAlex Wagner - Editorial Director of News and Content

 A pair of images that appear to show a Notifications tile on the Start screen of a Lumia 620 and another unidentified handset have been posted to the XDA-Developers forums and Windows Phone PL.
 The icon on the tiles looks just like the one that appeared in screenshots from a Lumia 920 running internal Microsoft firmware that leaked out earlier this year.
 In the image above, we can see that the the asterisk in the Lumia 620's Notifications tile is present in its status bar as well.